ffplayout/ffplayout/docs/developer.md

 The output codec list includes hardware encoders only when they accept the engine's CPU-backed frames.
 NVENC accepts `yuv420p` directly.
 QSV receives a CPU-side `nv12` frame produced immediately before the encoder and performs the surface upload internally.
-VAAPI needs a separate hardware-frame filter graph and remains unavailable until that pipeline is implemented.
-The runtime host still needs the matching GPU driver and device.
+VAAPI keeps decoding, scaling and overlays on the CPU, then uploads the completed `nv12` frame to `/dev/dri/renderD128` immediately before encoding.
+The process therefore needs access to the render device, normally through the `render` group, in addition to a matching GPU driver.

 ### Create Debian DEB and RHEL RPM Packages